bjmdigital/blokki/README.md

 create a new tag name corresponding to the new plugin version number and upload the `blokki.zip` to the release assets.
 You may rename the `blokki.zip` to include the version number. e.g. `blokki-v1.0.1.zip`

-Once you created a new release, remove the `blokki.zip` file from the plugin repo directory stat was created in Step-1 above.
+Once you created a new release, remove the `blokki.zip` file from the plugin repo directory that was created in Step-1 above.

 <p align="right">(<a href="#top">back to top</a>)</p>